 Seafloor Mapping in Monterey Bay, Cordell Bank, and Gulf of the Farallones National Marine Sanctuaries

-National Oceanic and Atmospheric Administration and U.S. Geological Survey scientists in mapped and characterized seafloor area on the continental shelf in three West Coast National Marine Sanctuaries using side-scan sonar and underwater video technology.
+National Oceanic and Atmospheric Administration and U.S. Geological Survey scientists mapped and characterized seafloor areas on the continental shelf in three west coast National Marine Sanctuaries using side-scan sonar and underwater video technology.

 Recovery rates and processes were assessed along a rocky intertidal exposure gradient impacted by a shipwreck in Monterey Bay, California.

 Snapshot Day (SSD) is a one-day event that utilizes citizen volunteers to collect and analyze water samples from streams that enter the Monterey Bay National Marine Sanctuary (MBNMS).
 SSD began on the Central Coast on Earth Day 2000 and has become a widely recognized volunteer event in which important water quality information is gathered.